Getting Around Jakarta

 The second option in getting around Jakarta is to grab a taxi.
 Of all the multiple brands of taxis in Jakarta, I recommend Blue Bird because they are the safest taxi in Indonesia.
 They have several brands within the group: Golden Bird, Silver Bird, Blue Bird, and Pusaka taxi.
 Please note, I don't have any affiliation to the Blue Bird group.

-3. Use ride-hailing apps.
+3. Use ride-hailing services.

 The benefits using these apps are: